Gareth Tanyanyiwa Madhake

 Home townHarare

-Gareth Tanyanyiwa Madhake is a Zimbabwean footballer.
-In 2023, he was playing for Ngezi Platinum F.C. as a defender after joining them from Black Rhinos Football Club in January 2023.
+Gareth Tanyanyiwa Madhake is a Zimbabwean footballer who plays for Ngezi Platinum F.C. as a defender after joining them from Black Rhinos Football Club in January 2023.
 He played for Black Rhinos from 2021-2022 seasons after joining from Harare City Football Club.

 He started his football career playing for Black Rhinos Juniors from 2009 up to 2013.
 While growing up in the ghetto he was exposed to playing with plastic balls and watching World Cups.
 He became interested in playing football and as a right back because his role model was Dani Alves, the Brazilian who was playing for Spanish La Liga giants Barcelona then.